Table of Contents

 Understanding How Realtor® Fees Work

 Sellers typically pay commission for both the listing and buying agents.
 Realtor fee calculators help visualize savings.
-Fees are technically negotiable, but brokerages rarely lower listing fees significantly.
+Fees are technically negotiable, but traditional brokerages rarely lower listing fees significantly.

 Lower commission brokerages offer better savings while maintaining top-tier service.
 Real estate agents charge different rates depending on the market and brokerage policies.

-What Does Legacy Commission Structure Mean?
+What Does Traditional Commission Structure Mean?

-Calculating Fees with the Legacy Models
+Calculating Fees with the Traditional Models

-For a $550,000 home, legacy commission fees are 7% of the first $100,000.
+For a $550,000 home, traditional commission fees are 7% of the first $100,000.
 This amounts to $7,000.
 Then, there is 3% on the remaining $450,000, which is $13,500.
 In total, the fees equal $20,500 plus GST.

 The seller’s and buyer’s agents usually divide these charges equally.
 This model is outdated, as commissions have not adjusted for rising home prices over the past 30+ years.